systopia/funding/docs/index.md

 # Introduction

-Foundations and other organizations that have to distribute funding are faced with many administrative tasks and the need to interact with applicants and recipients in a specific workflow.
+Foundations and other organizations that distribute funding to applicants are faced with many administrative tasks.
+They also need to interact with applicants and grant recipients in a specific workflow.
 The funding extension, together with other extensions and Drupal modules, provides a holistic solution for the entire funding process.

 ## Administrative tasks

-The funding extension provides a precise and adaptable support for all administrative tasks that the giving organization has to perform.
-This includes receiving, checking and approving applications; viewing the history of applications; adding comments to applications (internally or visible for applicants); allocate funds; administer transfer contracts; receiving and checking proof of use.
+The funding extension provides neatly tailored and adaptable support for all administrative tasks that the funding organization has to perform.
+This includes receiving, reviewing and approving applications; viewing the history of applications; adding comments to applications (internally or visible for applicants); allocate funds; administer transfer contracts; receiving and checking accountability reports.

 ## Web portal for applicants

 The funding framework also provides a web portal which acts as interface for applicants.
 It allows applicants to submit applications, view ongoing application procedures, download transaction contracts, apply for disbursements and create where-used lists.

 The web portal is a Drupal website, which allows organizations to enhance it with additional content such as an FAQ or information pages about funding opportunities.
+(The API of the funding extension would be accessible from any other external system, though.)

 ## Adapt the funding framework to your needs

 The funding extension has a modular structure.
 Additional to the existing configuration options within CiviCRM, the code provides many possibilities for developers to adapt it to a different funding workflow.
 This documentation currently doesn't mention all of these possibilities.

-The current implementation reflects the workflow of _Arbeit und Leben_, a german organization that funded the development of this extension.
-In some places, you will need to adapt it to your own needs.
-For example, the current application form is in german and asks for data, that is probably not relevant in other contexts.
+The current implementation mainly reflects the workflow of _Arbeit und Leben_.
+This German organization pioneered the development of this extension framework, with substancial funding from Deutsche Stiftung Engagement und Ehrenamt and the German Federal Ministry for Family and Youth Affairs.
+In some places, you will need to adapt it to your own needs, or ask us for assistance.
+For example, the current application forms are in German and reflect very specific administrative processes.
+A form editor is planned, but not yet available at this moment.

 ## We need your support